-The plants are sold to the Tribal habitats and to other conservation partners and are generally installed by contractors at the project site.
-Frequently, plants from other nurseries are intermixed with plants from our nursery at the staging area.
+The plants were sold to the Tribal habitats and to other conservation partners and were generally installed by contractors at the project site.
+Frequently, plants from other nurseries were intermixed with plants from our nursery at the staging area.
 The nursery does not monitor the success of the plants after they leave the nursery because we cannot be responsible for the planting techniques.
 Habitat managers survey total revegetation over a period of years but those surveys do not distinguish between plants from TNPN, plants from other nurseries and plants that naturally regenerate.

 Develop planting plan with Habitat project managers, conservation partner project leaders, and contractors for restoration projects

 Collect seed and/or cuttings from proposed site and prepare for propagation.

 Sow appropriately to produce plants that are suitable for project site and meet target dates for out-planting.

 Maintain plants in a manner that encourages robust root growth and adequate shoot growth.

 Monitor for diseases and pests, changing practices as needed to produce healthy plants.

 Harden plants with changes to fertilizer and irrigation protocols to encourage dormancy.

 If needed, overwinter in protected space, transplant to desired container, then manage growth until the next planting season.

 Communicate with habitat managers regarding success of particular species and container types, making necessary adjustments to future planting plans.